 Top 10 Henna Hair Dye Myths

 Henna hair dye information can be overwhelming!
-It is not complicated, the wrong information on the internet just makes it complicated!
+It is not complicated.
+The wrong information on the internet just makes it complicated!
 Our packets of hair dye come with super easy directions!
-Forget the rest, just follow our step by step instructions!
+Forget the rest!
+Just follow our step-by-step instructions!
 Tested and tried for 13 years!

 I have tested and tried more than 200 types of henna from all over the world.
 Let’s face it, today’s internet is a great way to do research, and the truth is almost all of it is false.
 People speculate and assume before experimenting.
-A lot of it does make sense, but like the circle story as a kid, the farther you get around the circle the farther you get from the actual word or sentence where you started.
+A lot of it does make sense, but like the circle story as a kid, the farther you get around the circle, the farther you get from the actual word or sentence where you started.
 It all starts with one word off and another, and well, you get the point.

 The first thing I like to separate is henna hair dye and henna tattoos.
-Many People get henna tattoo directions and henna hair dye directions confused.
+Many people get henna tattoo directions and henna hair dye directions confused.
 “Body art quality is just a term for fresh henna that is used for tattoos.
-If it is fresh it will stain the skin as well as the hair.
+If it is fresh, it will stain the skin as well as the hair.

-When you have the best freshest henna hair dye, mixing is a snap!
+When you have the best, freshest henna hair dye, mixing is a snap!
 You really need to follow our instructions, not from someone on YouTube or a blog, unless you really know what you are doing.
 Not all henna hair dye is created equal!
-The company you purchase product from should come with instructions, but many are clearly copied.
-“99.9% of the time problems can be resolved” says Rod Harper, founder of EarthDye™.
+The company you purchase a product from should come with instructions, but many are clearly copied.
+“99.9% of the time, problems can be resolved,” says Rod Harper, founder of EarthDye™.
 The same problems and questions come up over and over, yet most companies just want to sell the product and not help the customer.
 “It is extremely important that each person understand and use the product correctly.
 It impacts our society and our planet tremendously.” –

-Henna hair dye has many colors
+Henna hair dye has many colors.

-I need to add lemon to my henna hair dye
+I need to add lemon to my henna hair dye.

 Do not go back to chemical hair dye after using henna hair dye.